jonrau1/ElectricEye/README.md

   -d, --delay INTEGER             Time in seconds to sleep between Auditors
-                                  being ran, defaults to 0 -o, --outputs TEXT              A list of Outputs (files, APIs, databases) to send ElectricEye Findings - can provide more than one  [default: stdout] --output-file TEXT              For file outputs such as JSON and CSV, the name of the file, DO NOT SPECIFY .file_type [default: output] --list-options                  Lists all valid Output options --list-checks                   List all Checks, Assets, and Check Description within every Auditor for a
+                                  being ran, defaults to 0 -o, --outputs TEXT              A list of Outputs (files, APIs, databases) to send ElectricEye Findings, specify
-                                  specific Assessment Target
+                                  multiple with additional arguments, e.g., -o
-  --create-insights               Create SecurityHub insights for ElectricEye.
+                                  csv -o postgresql  [default: stdout] --output-file TEXT              For file outputs such as JSON and CSV, the name of the file, DO NOT SPECIFY .file_type [default: output] --list-options                  Lists all valid Output options --list-checks                   Prints a table of Auditors, Checks, and Check descriptions to stdout - use this for -a or -c args --create-insights               Create SecurityHub insights for ElectricEye.
                                   This only needs to be done once per Security Hub instance